Charles DeLano Hine: Early and family life

-Born in Vienna, Virginia to former Union veteran Capt.
+Born in Vienna, Virginia, to former Union veteran Capt.
 Orrin E. Hine and his wife Alma, Hine graduated from United States Military Academy, West Point in June 1891, and served as a lieutenant in the 6th United States Infantry.
 While stationed at Newport Barracks in northern Kentucky, he completed a bachelor of laws degree at Cincinnati Law School in 1893.
 He married Helen Underwood on March 27, 1915.
 She was the daughter of former lieutenant governor of Kentucky John C. Underwood.

 Career

 Leaving the Army in August 1895 to enter railway service, Hine worked as freight brakeman, switchman, yardmaster, emergency conductor, chief clerk to superintendent, and trainmaster.
 When the Spanish–American War began in 1898 he quit railway service and participated in the Santiago campaign as a major of volunteers.
 After the war he re-entered railway work, rising to trainmaster and later general superintendent.
 Subsequently, he did special railway work in various staff positions for both large and small railways in the United States, Canada and Mexico.

 Hine inspected safety appliances for the Interstate Commerce Commission.
-In 1907 Hine assisted in the revising the business methods of the Department of the Interior at Washington, D.C.
+In 1907 Hine assisted in revising the business methods of the Department of the Interior at Washington, D.C.
 Then he was appointed bankruptcy receiver of the Washington, Arlington & Falls Church Electric Railway.

 In 1910, Hine became temporary special representative of President Taft, planning ways to improve the organization and methods of the executive departments of the United States government.
 Meantime, in July, 1908, he had become special representative of Mr. Julius Kruttschnitt, director of maintenance and operation of the Harriman Lines, and had entered on a study of the needs of the operating organization of those railways and of the means that should be adopted to meet those needs.
 This report led most of the Harriman Lines to adopt the unit system of organization.

 On January 15, 1912, Major Hine became vice-president and general manager of the Southern Pacific Lines in Mexico and the Arizona Eastern, responsible for about 1,600 miles of railway.

-During World War I, on August 5, 1917, Hine (then living in New York City) was drafted to serve as Colonel of Infantry for New York's National Guard.
+During World War I, on August 5, 1917, Hine (then living in New York City) was drafted to serve as a Colonel of Infantry for New York's National Guard.
 His unit was sent overseas, and participated at Saint-Mihiel before the war ended and he was honorably discharged on January 10, 1919.